Cisco-QAS/Course-BeerMakingFnd-EXAMPLE/course-outline/beer-making-fund/README.md

 #### ⚠️ This is a <u>Sample Course</u> to showcase the usage of our [learning content template and process️](https://github.com/Cisco-Learning/Learning-Content-Template)
 ## 📃 Course Abstract

 In this course we will learn the fundamentals of making tasty brew.
-I would make edits here, and then push my changes back to the repository. :D. Wow that's easy!

 ## 📐 Skill level:
 `Foundational`